b-dhillon/6protons/README.md

 ### Architecture:
 Six Protons is written using a functional paradigm and is built as a single page web application.
-This design allows for the app to be run on any browser, making it inherently cross platform.
+This design allows for the app to be run on any browser making it inherently cross platform.
 The app runs well on desktops, laptops, and tablets -- casting a wide net for users of all types.

 ### Screenshots
 <img src="./img-ui/ui-1.png" style="width:750px;"/>